 The latter is particularly telling, as Nexus phones typically act as reference designs for other Android manufacturers.

-Sure enough, we’ve now seen a bevy of USB-C toting flagships, including the LG G5, the HTC 10, the Galaxy Note 7, and the Google Pixel.
-Pretty soon, it will be unusual to see a decent Android phone released without one.
+Sure enough, we’ve now seen a bevy of USB-C toting flagships to the extent that it’s now unusual to see a decent Android phone released without one.

 Related: Snapdragon 820 vs 810 vs 808

 It could mean the end of the headphone jack

 ‘Intel wants to kill the headphone jack,’ read a TrustedReviews news headline from April 27.

 The story concerned PC giant Intel’s efforts to encourage the industry to abandon the trusty old 3.5mm connector we all use for our headphones.
 You’ve probably guessed what the suggested replacement would be.
 Yep, USB Type-C.

 You might wonder what the problem is with the 3.5mm standard, and where it falls short of USB-C. In truth there are several issues.

 For one thing, headphones jacks are bulky.
 Apple famously ditched the headphone jack in the iPhone 7, because it has long been seen as a key component that’s holding phones back from getting even thinner.
 USB-C, by contrast, is helpfully flat.